Nanoparticle: Impact of nucleation

 Nucleation lays the foundation for the nanoparticle synthesis.
 Initial nuclei play a vital role on the size and shape of the nanoparticles that will ultimately form by acting as templating nuclei for the nanoparticle itself.
 Long-term stability is also determined by the initial nucleation procedures.
 Homogeneous nucleation occurs when nuclei form uniformly throughout the parent phase and is less common.
 Heterogeneous nucleation, however, forms on areas such as container surfaces, impurities, and other defects.
 Crystals can form simultaneously when nucleation occurs rapidly, resulting in a more uniform (monodisperse) product.
-In contrast, slow nucleation rates often lead to a diverse (polydisperse) population of crystals with varying sizes.^{[citation needed]} This phenomenon is exemplified in the formation of CaCO_{3} crystals.
+In contrast, slow nucleation rates often lead to a diverse (polydisperse) population of crystals with varying sizes.
+This phenomenon is exemplified in the formation of CaCO_{3} crystals.
 Controlling nucleation allows for the control of size, dispersity, and phase of nanoparticles.

 The process of nucleation and growth within nanoparticles can be described by nucleation, Ostwald ripening or the two-step mechanism-autocatalysis model.